 As an Aloha alumna, whether camper, counselor, or both, you know that you are part of a family—the Aloha family.
 It’s a family both old and new, including campers from five years old to nearly one hundred.

 Like every family, it is made up of many generations, stretching back in time.
 In fact, some of our current campers are fifth generation—their great-great-grandparents were the first to come to camp in the beginning of the last century, and someone from every generation since has worn the green and white and gray, sung the camp songs, and shared the traditions of these camps that are, in their own way, home.
-If you would like to reconnect with a former camp friend, please email Caroline Christie.
+If you would like to reconnect with a former camp friend, please email Jenn Merritt.

 Or share your news, photos or other information using the form below so we know how to reach you and can pass along your news to others.

 We hope you find this web site a portal to people, places, and times, that are important to you—to your life, to who you were when you wore the camp colors and answered the bugle’s call, and to who you’ve turned out to be.
 There are many reasons these camps are so well loved and so enduringly important to so many peoples’ lives.
 You are one of them.
 Welcome home.